Aditya2150/BST-Implementation/README.md

 2) Deletion-

-        After Deletion of a node from the BST it is replaced by its Inorder Successor OR Inorder Predecessor, which total depends on the user.
+        After Deletion of a node from the BST it is replaced by its Inorder Successor OR Inorder Predecessor, which total depends on the user's choice.
 3) Traversals-

         There are 3 Types of Traversals in a Tree-